Integration with calendars and email

 • %conf_name — name of the conference

-• %conf_type — the access type of the conference (private or public);
+• %conf_typeconference access type (private or public);

-• %max_participants — the maximum total number of participants (for moderated role-based conferences and smart meetings, this is the right-hand value in the pair of numbers M x N);
+• %max_participants — the maximum total number of participants (for moderated role-based conferences and smart meetings, this is the right-hand value in the pair of numbers M x N)

 • %conf_modeconference mode;

-• %conf_pin — the PIN code for joining the conference;
+• %conf_pin — the PIN code for joining the conference

 • Server administrator contacts parameters: